 Proprietary Information (see also Intellectual Property)

-This is exactly like intellectual property except you don’t have a patent to protect you.
-NDAs (non-disclosure agreements) and corporate secrecy are required to protect this information.
-A general protection feature is to have a proprietary information statement included in emails; this will ensure that part of any proposal or item you leave with a customer (or potential customer) will remain confidential.
+Proprietary information is exactly like intellectual property, but without the protection of a patent.
+NDAs (non-disclosure agreements) and corporate secrecy are required to protect proprietary information.
+Protect yourself generally by including a proprietary information statement included in your emails that ensures that part of any proposal or item you leave with a customer (or potential customer) will remain confidential.

-All of the procedures, policies and government regulations that you face in your daily business and interactions with other parties that seem excessive or hindering.
-Taxes, customs, paperwork are all great examples.
+Red tape refers to all of the procedures, policies and government regulations that entrepreneurs and their staff face in daily business and interactions with other parties that seem excessive or hindering.
+Examples include, but are certainly not limited to:

-The percentage of profit you are making on top of your initial investment in a business.
-To calculate this, divide the initial investment amount by the profit realized.
+The return is the percentage of profit an investor makes on top of their initial investment in a business.
+Calculate return by dividing the initial investment amount by the profit.

-The amount of money coming into the business exclusive of the costs.
+Revenue is the amount of money coming into the business, before costs.

 Sales Cycle (or Sales Process)

-- 2. Consumer takes time to understand the offering and build interest in the company
+- Consumer takes time to understand the offering and become increasingly interested in the company

-Using the existing infrastructure of your business to service as many customers as possible in a limited amount of time.
+Scalability refers to easy it is to expand a business’ existing infrastructure to service as many customers as possible in a limited amount of time.

-Using online tools that connect people in order to generate sales based on existing ties and relationships.
-Some common social networking websites include Facebook, MySpace, LinkedIn and YouTube.
+Marketers that use social networking use online tools to reach out to potential customers, generating sales based on existing ties and relationships and on new connections that they generate.
+Common social networking websites include Facebook, MySpace, LinkedIn and YouTube.

-When two companies create a mission together or have found common values which allow them to assist each other.
+Strategic alliances form when companies create a mission together or agree to work together based on holding common values which allow them to assist each other.

-A logical idea or plan to reach your goal.
+A logical idea or plan to reach a goal.

 A business that will continue to thrive and make money over time.

-A marketing tool, a phrase that is associated with your business so people know what to expect from you.
+One of the more common marketing tools, a tagline is a phrase that is associated with a business, letting people know what to expect from it.